 Going into the 2018 season, a goal has been set to distribute $68,000 in CalFresh benefits and $52,000 of Market Match for participating Farmers’ Markets as well as hosting other events such as celebrating the month of May as CalFresh Awareness Month by hosting eight CalFresh Health and Wellness Events and hosting at least 12 more Farmers’ Market Tours in collaboration with the Center for Well-Being and other healthcare partners.

 This initiative improves access to locally grown produce at farmers’ markets by providing an incentive to CalFresh users.
 It increases CalFresh users’ purchasing power, the economic viability of local farms, and keeps money in our local economy.

-Indicators for impact include EBT Sales, change in number of CalFresh customers, new CalFresh customers, farmer interviews, number and type of outreach efforts, number and type of food education events held and educational materials distributed through market.
+Indicators for impact include EBT Sales, change in the number of CalFresh customers, new CalFresh customers, farmer interviews, number and type of outreach efforts, number and type of food education events held, and educational materials distributed through the market.

 The FINI grant funding was awarded to Farmers’ Market L.I.F.E. through the California Market Match Consortium through the end of 2016.
 Through the fall of 2016, we will work on submitting a new proposal to the USDA and hope to include more farmers’ markets from Sonoma County.
 If you run a market and would like to participate in Farmers’ Market L.I.F.E., please contact us!

 If you have questions, ideas for raising funds, or want to learn more, please email Suzi